Caucasian House

 Since its establishment, the Caucasian House has become a driver of numerous progressive cultural and social processes in Georgia and the Caucasus.
 It has provided a unique platform for poets, writers, artists and musicians with different ethnic backgrounds to present their work and culture.
 The Caucasian House has organized hundreds of exhibitions, literary and musical evenings, international and regional conferences, seminars and roundtables related to its mission.

 The Caucasian House has sheltered and gave education to thousands of school children and university students on the Caucasus region, environment, humanism, tolerance and peace.
-It still is one of the largest intellectual centers in Georgia and has published more than 250 books and studies in the fields of fiction, folklore, philosophy, theology, history and peacebuilding.
+It still is one of the largest intellectual centres in Georgia and has published hundreds of books and studies in the fields of fiction, folklore, philosophy, theology and history.

 Strategy for the future